KeenMate/into-phoenix/example-application.md

 On second tab of this page there is a list with rental history of the displayed movie in a paged manner, ordered by rental day (newest on top).
 Page size is 10, fixed.
 Page number is put to querystring.
 List of rentals contains date of rental in format `YYYY-MM-DD"` and name of user who rented the film in format `"[First character of last name, capitalized]*, [Firstname]"` to anonymize user names.

-An order button is displayed on this page only if it's available to rent (calculated on server) AND user is logged in.
+An order button: "Add to basket" is displayed on this page only if it's available to rent (calculated on server) AND user is logged in.
 On pressing this button [PRG](https://en.wikipedia.org/wiki/Post/Redirect/Get) is sent to server where the film is added to user's basket.
 User is then redirected back to film detail page.
 When the the film is in user's basket a message is displayed on this page saying "You already have this film in your shopping basket".

 ### Login screen

 Standard login name/password login page.
 PRG to home screen on login.

 ### Basket

 List of films order by name stored in the user's session.
 User can remove film from the basket or clear it completely with a single button "Clear basket".
 List of films contains sums of total rental price (calculated and rendered on server).